Building a Sustainable Farm that Feeds and Educates in Puerto Rico

 What they witness is a small farm of incredible versatility, as we produce a wide range of products, including many seasonal crops.
 At workshops and culinary events, they watch and participate in the making of goat cheese, jams, and preserves.
 This shows how we not only raise plants, but we add value to the harvest product.

 They also see our sustainability, which involves making the most of everything we have.
-Par exemple, we squeeze passion fruit into juice, in a process that leaves behind the seeds.
+For example, we squeeze passion fruit into juice, in a process that leaves behind the seeds.
 Yet we don’t discard the seeds.
-Au lieu, we caramelize them, allowing them to become crunchy textures in desserts.
+Instead, we caramelize them, allowing them to become crunchy textures in desserts.
 We do something similar with the skins of oranges.
 And after we use the fruit of pineapples to make jam, we ferment the skin to make hot sauces.

 We want nothing to go to waste.